 About Cumae Archaeological Park

-Cumae itself was a settlement established by Greek colonists in the eighth century BC.
-Sacked by the Oscans in the fifth century BC and incorporated into the Roman Empire in the fourth century BC, Cumae’s sites are mostly Roman, but there are several Greek ones as well.
+Cumae itself was a settlement established by Greek colonists in the 8th century BC.
+Sacked by the Oscans in the 5th century BC and incorporated into the Roman Empire in the 4th century, Cumae’s sites are mostly Roman but there are several Greek ones as well.

 The most celebrated site at Cumae Archaeological Park is Sybil’s Cave or ‘Antro della Sibilla’.
-This atmospheric cave was built in two phases, the first in the fourth century BC, the second in the late first century BC or early AD.
+This atmospheric cave was built in two phases: the first in the 4th century BC, the second in the late 1st century BC or early AD.

-Other sites at Cumae Archaeological Park include the fifth century acropolis walls, a second century BC amphitheatre, a forum, several temples, such as the Temples of Jupiter and Apollo, and a second century AD public baths complex.
+Beyond the famous Cave of Sibyl, other sites at Cumae Archaeological Park that visitors can today see from the Acropolis include the 5th century acropolis walls, a 2nd century BC amphitheatre, a forum, several temples such as the Temples of Jupiter and Apollo, and a 2nd century AD public baths complex.
+The impressive archaeological park is open every day between 9am and 6.20pm.

 Discover the best Historic sites in Italy, from Ostia Antica to The Trevi Fountain and more, includes an interactive map of Italian cultural places, landmarks and monuments.